madgik/exareme/Federated-Deployment/README.md

 ### Troubleshooting

 1) Under ```Services``` in the left menu check that all services has 1 replicas: ```replicated 1 / 1```.<br/>
+    1) Make sure you have enough space in your machine
+    2) Check the ERROR message by doing ```sudo docker service ps --no-trunc NAME_or_ID_of_service```

-    If this is not the case for the Worker nodes, meaning you get 0 replicas: ```replicated 0 / 1```, then it is possible that you started an Exareme Worker service before joining that Worker in the Swarm.
+    For worker instances of Exareme, if you get 0 replicas: ```replicated 0 / 1```, then it is possible that you started an Exareme Worker service before joining that Worker in the Swarm.
 In such case, do the following:
     1) Stop the specific Worker via:
         ``` ansible-playbook -i hosts.ini Stop-Exareme-Worker.yaml -c paramiko  --ask-vault-pass -e@vault_file.yaml -vvvv -e "my_host=workerN"``` ,
     2) Join the specific Worker in the Swarm via: